itsalamhere/itsalamhere.github.io/README.md

 ![screenshot](https://raw.githubusercontent.com/itsalamhere/itsalamhere.github.io/main/images/olist-dashboard/olist-sellers-marketing-funnel.png)

-In this project I've conducted data cleaning and data analysis in an 1.5-year e-commerce data of OLIST in brazil with Python to define the direction of creating the dashboard, and developed a dashboard with insights aimed towards  customer acquisition strategies in Tableau.
+In this project I've conducted data cleaning and data analysis in an 1.5-year e-commerce data of [OLIST](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) Brazil with Python, and developed two dashboards in Tableau.
+In Python, the processes are aimed to define dashboard purposes, and the dashboard are developed with insights towards customer acquisition.
 The dashboard consists of 8 metrics with monthly values and MoM growth, metrics by demographics, sales growth by product categories, and performance of sellers marketing funnels such as landing pages, acquisition channels, and sales representatives.

 ### Airline Loyalty Programs Dashboard
 #### 🔗[`Tableau`](https://public.tableau.com/app/profile/mohamad.alamsyah/viz/airline-loyalty-programs/Amethyst-Airlines) 🏷️`subscription` `airline-data` `tableau`